-As a result of the timely filing of these lawsuits against the Chemo Defendants and Mylan in accordance with the relevant statute, a 30-month stay of approval was imposed by the FDA on Chemo's ANDA and Mylan's ANDA, absent an earlier judgment by the court in each of these lawsuits finding the patents at issue invalid, unenforceable or not infringed.
-We and the other plaintiffs in each of these lawsuits are seeking, among other relief, an order that the effective date of FDA approval of the ANDA be a date no earlier than the expiration of each of the patents at issue and equitable relief enjoining the Chemo Defendants and Mylan from infringing these patents.
+As a result of the timely filing of the lawsuit against Mylan in accordance with the relevant statute, a 30-month stay of approval expiring August 4, 2021 was imposed by the FDA on Mylan's ANDA, absent an earlier judgment by the court in the lawsuit finding the patents at issue invalid, unenforceable or not infringed.
+We and the other plaintiffs in the lawsuit are seeking, among other relief, an order that the effective date of FDA approval of the ANDA be a date no earlier than the expiration of each of the patents at issue and equitable relief enjoining Mylan from infringing these patents.
+On January 13, 2021, the Delaware District court vacated the deadlines for the case involving Mylan pending resolution of a discovery dispute.